 Wearables for women!

-- Fossil Q Venture slims down Android Wear for womenBaselworld 2017: Fossil's new smartwatches look like a decent upgrade
+- Fossil Q Venture slims down Android Wear for womenIFA 2017: Fossil's upcoming watches bring the heat

 - Adidas Chameleon fitness tracker for women confirmedAll the details so far on Adidas' upcoming lifestyle wearable